Pastrnak has a goal and 3 assists, Bruins beat Capitals 5-2 - WHIZ News

+WASHINGTON (AP) — Jim Montgomery wanted the Boston Bruins to show who they have, not who they don’t have, to start the season.

+Turns out who they have, even missing two key players to injury for quite some time, is still pretty good.

-WASHINGTON (AP) — David Pastrnak had a goal and three assists, captain Patrice Bergeron scored and the Boston Bruins beat the Washington Capitals 5-2 on Wednesday night in the season opener for both teams.
+David Pastrnak had a goal and three assists, captain Patrice Bergeron scored and Boston beat the Washington Capitals 5-2 om Wednesday night to give Montgomery a victory in his Bruins coaching debut.
+Bergeron got the puck for Montgomery after the final horn, a symbol of the first accomplishment in a long season.

+“It’s going on the mantle, probably in my son’s room,” said Montgomery, who was working his first NHL game as a head coach since Dec.
+7, 2019.
+“It feels great, but more importantly, we do this together.
+And it’s an honor to lead that group.”

+Without winger Brad Marchand and No. 1 defenseman Charlie McAvoy, whose absences were considered long term after offseason surgeries, the group still clicked a lot like the Bruins who made the playoffs each of the past six seasons.

-Pastrnak assisted on Bergeron’s goal on a power play with the initial shot that turned into a juicy rebound and set up Taylor Hall with a perfect pass into the middle of the ice to put Boston up 3-0.
+It doesn’t hurt to have Pastrnak playing at his best: assisting on Bergeron’s power-play goal with the initial shot that turned into a juicy rebound and setting up Taylor Hall with a perfect pass into the middle of the ice to put Boston up 3-0.
 Washington scored twice before Pastrnak took the shot that turned into David Krejci’s sealing goal with 3:43 left.

+“He’s growing each year,” said Krejci, who had a goal and two assists in his first game back in the NHL after playing last season in his native Czech Republic.
+“He’s just a world-class player.
+It’s crazy.
+That guy has no ceilings.
+He just keeps getting better.”

+“He was awesome,” Montgomery said.
+“He battled hard.
+He fought for every rebound.
+He was really good for us.”

 Darcy Kuemper struggled a bit in his Capitals debut less than three months since backstopping the Colorado Avalanche to the Stanley Cup.
-Kuemper allowed four goals on 29 shots, giving up a big rebound to Bergeron and getting beat five-hole along the ice by Pastrnak, Boston’s top winger who’s in a contract year and already on pace for a major payday.
+Kuemper allowed four goals on 29 shots, giving up a big rebound to Bergeron and getting beat five-hole along the ice by Pastrnak.

+“Other than that, I felt pretty good about my game,” Kuemper said.
+“Obviously not happy with the result.”

 Anthony Mantha and Conor Sheary scored for Washington, which went 0 for 4 on the power play.
 Captain Alex Ovechkin, the active leader in goals in season openers, had three shots on net but was held off the score sheet.

+Coach Peter Laviolette acknowledged some disconnects in his team’s game, on the power play and beyond.

+“We were disjointed, it seemed, for the first half of the game and when you wanted the puck to be there, it wasn’t,” Laviolette said.
+“We weren’t on the mark with the pass or we weren’t on the mark with positioning or we got outnumbered in a battle.
+Whatever it might be, we just weren’t clicking.
+We weren’t in sync.”

-NOTES: Hampus Lindholm scored an empty-netter with 1:05 left. … Czech F Jakub Lauko made his NHL debut for the Bruins wearing No. 94.
-It’s the highest number a player has worn in the nearly-100 year history of the Original Six franchise. … Boston signed veteran defenseman Anton Stralman to a $1 million contract for the season.
-The 36-year-old Swede, who earned a job after attending training camp on a professional tryout, will be eligible to play when his work visa is settled.
+NOTES: Hampus Lindholm scored an empty-netter with 1:05 left. … Montgomery had no update on forward Jake DeBrusk, who left the game after the second period. … Czech F Jakub Lauko made his NHL debut for the Bruins wearing No. 94.
+It’s the highest number a player has worn in the nearly-100 year history of the Original Six franchise. … Boston signed veteran defenseman Anton Stralman to a $1 million contract for the season, and he will be eligible to play when his work visa is settled.

 UP NEXT